I DON'T see couples for relationship counselling, marriage counselling, or civil partnership therapy.

 Control Issues, Controlling Behaviour In The Relationship

-Trying To Control Our Partner We may behave in addictive ways in order to control others, how people, our partner, feels about us, treats us, trying to control the outcome of things.
+Trying To Control Others, Our Partner We may behave in addictive ways in order to control others, how people, our partner, feels about us, treats us, trying to control the outcome of things.
 "Control or be controlled" may be our way of living.
 What we do when we can't control outcomes or others, what happens when we want our partner to change can be explored in the relationship counselling.
 Some may respond by using controlling behaviour themselves, which can end up contaminating the relationship.
-We may try to analyse things, use controlling ways and strategies in getting what we want from our partner, whether it is acceptance, understanding, attention, approval, caring, affection, sex.
+When we try to control someone (especially through over-explaining), they resist, We may try to analyse things, use controlling ways and strategies in getting what we want from others, our partner, whether it is acceptance, understanding, attention, approval, caring, affection, sex.
 Most of us have done this and taking away our judgement may help us learn what we need to.
 Many conflicts escalate because one of us believes we have the authority to decide whether or not our partner is allowed to have a feeling or thought.
 One of us may do the pushing and pursuing, the other - distancing and pulling away - both as a means of control.
 When we are controlling we may become compliant, punishing, vindictive, coercive, angry, bullying, shaming, blaming, withholding, withdrawing - maybe sulking, or simply intolerable to others, because we can't get our own way - what some people would call "having control issues", being a "control freak" - controlling men, controlling women.
 Yet inside, there may be a part of us feeling out of control, like a fraud, fearing rejection, abandonment, the unknown, invasion, which for some may be anxiety provoking or terrifying, when we fear being out of control, fear loss.
 So feeling unsafe, insecure, we compensate through our controlling behaviour by trying to control everything around us - even money, which for the giver and receiver can have implications ("I can do it better" - may be at the heart of our control issues), yet ironically the more we try to control, emotionally manipulate or want to change them, the more our partner tends to resist.
 Moving away from enforcing things towards allowing things to evolve may be challenging.

 Being Subtly Or Overtly Controlling Our controlling behaviour or inappropriate behaviour, deliberately going cold, withholding, withdrawing, manipulating, nagging, bossiness, complaining, blaming, attacking, bullying, lashing out verbally or using put-downs may be overt, subtle or manipulative (e.g. , apologising without meaning it, being overly compliant) in the hope we get our way.
 We may declare our love for our partner on the premise of hoping they change.
 We may compare them unfavourably with others.
 We may keep a self-defeating score in our head.
 "If I do ... this, they owe me ... that".
 We may want to control our partner (or indeed feel controlled by them), pushed or pulled and some of this may date back to our history, e.g. how we felt controlled in subtle or in heavy-handed ways.
 When younger we may have learnt to react to the different kinds of rejection we experienced (see also Relationship Style, Attachment Patterns) by pleasing (see also Codependency (Co-Dependency) - Caretaking), blaming, getting angry, withdrawing, criticising, judging, and we may continue do this now to our partner (see also Unmet Love Needs & Emotional Neediness).
 Being nice to meet our need for validation, appreciation may be picked up by our partner.
 We may try to control things by wanting to fix things, please others, take responsibility for the uncomfortable feelings (in us) that our partner has, that we don't want them to have.
 We may have become like a victim, martyr, persecutor or rescuer as a form of control.
 Money can be another form of control through being financially high maintenance or having a money making focus.
 Finding healthy ways to connect may be our challenge as we explore our codependent state, letting go of our need to covertly (compliance, over-pleasing or rescuing, codependency, withdrawing, explaining, lying, denying), overtly (criticism, ridicule, judgement, blaming, anger or rage) control or change our partner, tolerating not knowing and needing to be in control, so our open heart no longer diminishes us or them.